Law Firm Advertising…

 Getting Clients Through SEO is More Complex Than You Imagine (Which Presents Great Opportunity)

 The average attorney thinks that SEO simply consists of getting a website to show up for “workers compensation lawyer in NJ.”
-That is a long-term goal of SEO, but there are many other keywords you can target that will drive clients to your website.
+That is a long-term goal of SEO for lawyers, but there are many other keywords you can target that will drive clients to your website.

 First, “head terms” like “auto accident attorney near me” account for a minority of the searches that could drive clients to your website and they are the most competitive to rank for.